 - Fill your weapon with water – the icier the better.

 - Join the giggling, screaming, writhing, snake of humans as they fight through the streets.

-- Try not to be run over. (sadly, this was the worst year yet)
+- Try not to be run over. (sadly, per the Bangkok Post, this was the worst year yet)

 - Dry off for dinner.
 Go out to party again that evening.

 - Wake up.
 Repeat.

 Perhaps the thing I most enjoy about Songkran is the passive interaction with thousands of strangers from all over the world.
 Normally, you would probably just walk past a group of Thai/Chinese/Japanese/German/French people going the opposite direction.
 During Songkran, you get to shoot them in the face to say hello.
 The whole thing is transactional, and a little flirty in some ways.
 If they shoot you first, you reciprocate by washing their tonsils with poisonous water.
 It really is a great way to make friends.

 Despite a very enjoyable time in Chiang Mai and noisy reunions here, my time in Thailand has come to a temporary end.
 I’ll close the door gently behind me and return in a month.
 In the meantime, I’ll be solo trekking through the Himalayas!

 Broken toe be damned.
 Like the hippies before me, and as the great Bob Seger once sang, I’m going to Kathmandu to gear up…